manoj-r7211/BI-360-Project/README.md

 # Business Insights 360

-Welcome to Business Insights 360 - A gateway to make informed decision !!
+Welcome to Business Insights 360 - A gateway to make informed decisions!!

-This project involves creating an interactive dashboard to analyze and visualize comprehensive views of finance , sales, marketing , supply chain and executive view to help AtliQ to get data driven insights to make strategic business decisions.
+This project involves creating an interactive dashboard to analyze and visualize comprehensive views of finance, sales, marketing, supply chain, and executive views.
+The goal is to help AtliQ gain data-driven insights to make strategic business decisions.

 ## Live Dashboard